nba5137/MyCodes/README.md

-# myFunnyCodes
+# myCodes
-When I am bored, I code my sht :D
+I like to code my sht :D